mcbookshelf/bookshelf/docs/modules/move.md

 ### Flags and Tags

-Flags and tags let you control how entities interact with multiple overlapping shapes, for example, allowing movement through fluid shapes while stopping at solid shapes.
+Flags and tags let you control how entities interact with multiple overlapping bounding boxes, for example, allowing movement through fluid shapes while stopping at solid shapes.

 - Each bounding box has a numeric `flag` (`1`, `2`, `4`, or `8`).
 - When an entity enters a bounding box, it receives a tag `bs.move.flag.<flag>`, which prevents repeated collisions while inside bounding boxes with the same flag.
 The tag is removed once the entity is no longer inside any bounding box with the same flag.

 Flags are particularly useful when using a [hitbox provider](hitbox.md#available-providers) that handles fluids.
-For example, here’s how a waterlogged stair could respond:
+For example, here's how a waterlogged stairs could respond:

-1. The stair has two bounding boxes:
+1. The stairs have two types of bounding boxes:
    - **Fluid** (water) with flag `2`
-   - **Solid** (stair itself) with flag `1`
+   - **Solid** (stairs themselves) with flag `1`

 2. The entity enters the water:
    - `on_collision` is triggered.
    - We can choose to preserve the velocity along the axis of collision.
    - The entity receives `bs.move.flag.2`.
-   - While this tag is active, collisions with other water blocks or fluid shapes do nothing, so the entity keeps moving smoothly through fluid.
+   - While this tag is active, collisions with other water blocks or fluid shapes do nothing, so the entity keeps moving smoothly through fluids.

-3. The entity hits the solid part of the stair:
+3. The entity hits the solid part of the stairs:
    - `on_collision` is triggered again.
    - This time we reverse the velocity (bounce).
    - No tag is set, so collisions with other solid shapes are processed normally.